BuriedStPatrick/dotnetman/README.md

 dotnetman sdk list
 ```

 > .NET MAN is an opinionated fella'.
-He only looks at ~/.dotnet/sdk and doesn't care what `dotnet --list-sdks` says.
+He looks at ~/.dotnet/sdk and doesn't care what `dotnet --list-sdks` says.
 If you're seeing a discrepancy, then you might have another .NET installation spooking around on your system.
 I'd get that cleaned up or .NET MAN gets angry.